CHERIoT-Platform/network-stack/README.md

 Note that the current implementation of the automatic reset makes a few assumptions:

+- The TCP/IP stack cannot currently recover from a crash due to a stack overflow in the TCP/IP compartment.
+This is due to a limitation of the implementation of the switcher, which cannot trigger the error handler on stack overflow.
+This limitation should be addressed soon.
 - A small set of globals called 'reset-critical' outlive resets and/or are necessary for the reset.
 We assume that this data has not been corrupted.
 This data is correspondingly annotated in the source code.
 - The control-flow of threads in the compartment has not been altered.